Traditional Letter Grading

 The evaluation of student performance as a grade is recorded on the student’s University transcript as part of the student’s permanent record.
 The student’s grade is determined by the faculty member responsible for the course and is based upon factors related to achievement of the course objectives.
 The course grade is considered final unless an appropriate appeal is filed by the student.
 For the student who is dissatisfied with a grade and has reason to believe the grade issued is incorrect, the following appeal procedure is provided by the University:

-Within sixteen (16) weeks following the date of the original posting of the grade, the student shall confer with the instructor who issued the grade and outline the reasons why he/she believes the grade is incorrect.
-(If the faculty member is unavailable, the student is expected to contact the chairperson or Assistant Vice President of Academic Affairs within this same time period.)
-Following the student-faculty conference, the instructor shall advise the student of the outcome of the course grade review and shall process a grade change if appropriate.
+Within the subsequent term (fall or spring) following the date of the original posting of the grade, the student shall complete the Grade Appeal Form and confer with the instructor who issued the grade and outline the reasons why they believe the grade is incorrect.
+If the faculty member is unavailable or no longer with MSU, the student is expected to contact the chairperson or Assistant Vice President of Academic Affairs within this same time period.
+Following the student-faculty conference, the instructor shall advise the student of the outcome of the course grade review and shall process a grade change if appropriate or document the decision on the Grade Appeal Form.

-If the student still considers the grade to be incorrect, the student may formally appeal the grade to the department/division chair in which the faculty resides within fourteen (14) days following the completion of Step 1.
-Following the student-department/division chair conference, the chair shall advise the student of the outcome of the course grade review and shall process a grade change if appropriate.
+If the student still considers the grade to be incorrect, the student may formally appeal the grade in writing to the department/division chair in which the faculty resides within fourteen (14) calendar days following the completion of Step 1.
+Following the student-department/division chair conference, the chair shall advise the student of the outcome of the course grade review within fourteen (14) calendar days and shall process a grade change if appropriate or document the decision on the Grade Appeal Form.

 The Student Rights Committee will not review courses that have already been excluded from a students' GPA because they have been repeated.